YizhuoZhai/YizhuoZhai.github.io/_posts/2024-12-02-UseInterfolio.md

 3. **Wait for the Letter to Be Uploaded**
    Your recommender will upload the letter directly to Interfolio.

-4. **View Details**
+4. **New Deliveries**
-   Once the letter is uploaded, go to the letter's details by clicking **View Details**.

-5. **Copy the Document Email**
-   In the details section, you’ll find a unique email address associated with the letter.
-Copy this email address (it ends with `@interfoliodossier.com`).
+   Navigate to **Deliveries** → **New Delivery**, selecting the letter that you want interfolio to deliver, you’ll find a unique email address associated with the letter.
+Copy this email address (it ends with `@interfoliodossier.com`) to the application system of the target university and then click contiue in the interfolio.

-6. **Use the Email Address for Applications**
+5. **Use the Email Address for Applications**
-   When completing applications on other platforms, enter this unique email address in the recommendation request field.
+   When completing applications on other platforms, enter this unique email address in the recommendation request field copied from the last step.
 This will allow the application system to retrieve the letter from Interfolio directly.

 ---